Stasis dermatitis

 What if my stasis dermatitis isn’t getting better?

-Usually, the steps above can help most people get their stasis dermatitis better.
-If over-the-counter options are not working, there are stronger prescription topical medications and compression stockings.
-Look for a board-certified dermatologist in your area.
+Most people improve with the steps above.
+If over-the-counter treatments aren’t enough, stronger prescription topical medications or custom compression stockings may help.
+Consult a board-certified dermatologist in your area.
 If you are in or near Utah, see one of my excellent colleagues at the University of Utah or me virtually with Honeydew.

 DISCLAIMER